forderud/UnixSharedLibs/glibc/README.md

 Return-value 7
 ```

-This demonstrates that a "new" shared library compiled against glibc 2.39 can run on an older system with glibc 2.19.
+This demonstrates that a "new" shared library compiled against glibc 2.39 can run out of the box on an older system with glibc 2.19.
 The test succeeds both with implicit (`-lmylib`) and explicit (`USE_DLOPEN` to switch to `dlopen`) loading of `libmylib.so`, which was a positive surprise.

+There might be limitations though that are not yet understood.
+Still, I would assume that any problems would be easily disoverable, since missing dependencies typically lead to run-time crashes at startup.

 ## External resources
 * [Linux binary compatibility explained at 5 levels of difficulty](https://ruvi-d.medium.com/linux-binary-compatibility-explained-at-5-levels-of-difficulty-ffeab6235fc8)